What is an online course?

 Do I ever need to show up on campus to take an online course?

 DMACC's policy states that an online student cannot be required to come to campus for any online courses.
 However, an instructor can require you to have a proctor for tests.
-DMACC has testing centers that can be used for these proctored tests or if you are too far away from one of our campuses, you are welcome to find your own proctor and have them fill out the paperwork required by the instructor in order to get the password to access the tests.
-Web blended courses or those that have a WB in the section code will have a face-to-face component.
+DMACC has testing centers that can be used for these proctored tests or if you are too far away from one of our campuses, you are welcome to find your own proctor and have them fill out the paperwork required by the instructor.
+Web blended courses will have a face-to-face component along with the online component.

 Do students get the same information/content in an online class that another student will get in an on-campus class?